 Dry ends need extra TLC when it comes to conditioner.
 This is especially true if you have long hair.
 Keeping your hair properly moisturized will minimize unwanted splits, damage and so on.

-Some hair types can be detangled while in-shower while others do better while partially dry.
+Some hair types can be detangled while in the shower, while others do better while partially dry.
 Others may require tangle-tackling tools and products (while a lucky few can get away with finger combing).

 Ultimately, the decision is up to you and your comfort level.
 Leave-in conditioners, oils, and detangling sprays help to provide an easy glide for paddle brushes, wide-tooth combs, and hands.
 Regardless of your chosen method, just make sure you detangle starting at your ends and work your way up for minimal hair loss.

-- 1A, 1B & 1C: Straight hair is the easiest to style and can get away with a light pomade or texturizing spray
+- 1A, 1B, and 1C: Straight hair is the easiest to style and can get away with a light pomade or texturizing spray.

-- 2A, 2B & 2C: Wavy hair requires a lightweight product that minimizes frizz, including mousses, oil gels or leave-in hair milks
+- 2A, 2B, and 2C: Wavy hair requires a lightweight product that minimizes frizz, including mousses, oil gels or leave-in hair milks.

-- 3A, 3B & 3C: Curly hair needs a moderate product that delivers and locks in moisture like those seen in defining sprays, creams or gels
+- 3A, 3B, and 3C: Curly hair needs a moderate product that delivers and locks in moisture, like those seen in defining sprays, creams, or gels.

-- 4A, 4B & 4C: Kinky hair benefits from a heavy product that’s rich in nourishing hydration, such as butters and oils
+- 4A, 4B, and 4C: Kinky hair benefits from a heavy product that’s rich in nourishing hydration, such as butters and oils.

 Once you’re all styled, you’re near ready to go.
 To finish off your look, you can either apply a hair spray or gloss.
 For those who can’t stand the feeling of wet hair, you can opt for a hair dryer with a diffuser attachment for frizz-free water wicking.
 If you prefer to air dry, you can go about your day and let nature do its thing.